computationalmystic/project4-group5/Li-5.md

 ## To Do:

-1. Create the database
-2.
-3.

 ## Student class

-- Login: A function can make student login to their own account.
+- Login: A function can make sure student login to their own account.

 - Upload files: A function can make student upload their document into the system.